rcyerg/MySQL-Joins-NOTES/README.md

 - Returns rows when there is at least one match in both tables
 - Avoid ambiguity by qualifying each column with table name
-- Join tables based on relationships
+- Joins tables based on relationships
 - Operators: = > < <= >=

 <img src=images/Inner_Join.PNG width=400/img>